BenNF/ExercismSolutions/README.md

 # ExercismSolutions
-My solutions to the challenge problems on ercism.io
+My solutions to the challenge problems on exercism.io

-Problems are mostly solved in the way that was most apparent to me or taught me the most.
+Warning to any reader these problems are very much quick solutions and represente incomplete work.
+There is alos a complete lack of documentation.
+Reader be warned.